yuschick/project-template/README.md

 `yarn watch`

+should be run during development.
+It will:
+- Spin up a local server and live reload on changes
-should be run during development and will listen for changes in the `./src/styles/` and `./src/js/` directories.
-The SCSS files will compile down to `./dist/styles/app.css` and the scripts/modules will be combined and stored as `./dist/js/app.js` and transpiled with Babel to `es-2015` presets.
-Images will also be copied from `./src/images/` to `./dist/images/`.
+- Listen for changes in the `./src/styles/` and `./src/js/` directories
+- The SCSS files will compile down to `./dist/styles/app.css`
+- The scripts/modules will be combined and stored as `./dist/js/app.js`
+- Then transpiled with Babel to `es-2015` presets
+- Images will also be copied from `./src/images/` to `./dist/images/`

 #### build
 `yarn build`